 Football and rugby players get a great grasp on BJJ because of their understanding of momentum and using it against their opponents.
 Not only that, they are used to blocking people from moving forward and using bursts of energy when it matters – all very useful for passing someone’s guard or escaping side control or mounts.

 Don’t underestimate the power of Yoga.
 Yoga is all about body control, flexibility, and controlled breathing.
 All very important skills to have in BJJ.
-Know how to control your body and have the flexibility to do so will help tremendously in learning techniques and executing them.
+Knowing how to control your body and having the flexibility to do so will help tremendously in learning techniques and executing them.

 It doesn’t end there, the ability to control your breathing and remain calm is one of the best skills to have whether you’re just starting or working on the 2nd degree of your black belt.

 How To Know You Are Getting Close To Your First Stripe On Your White Belt